Koromix/rygel/web/rekkord.org/pages/protect.md

 #### Perform scan and prune repositories

-To run `rekkord scan`, Rekkords needs to access all blobs.
-Enable the following S3 permissions:
+To run `rekkord scan`, Rekkords needs to **access all objects** and it needs the following S3 permissions:

 - *s3:GetObject*
 - *s3:ListBucket*